spyderdyne/ESP-MQTT-JSON-Digital-LEDs/README.md

 - Ability to control mutliple strips at once using grouped MQTT topics
 - A fix for flickering issues with faster chipsets (FastLED interrupt issue)
-- Additional effects written by me (Christmas tree, Sine Wave, Random Stars)
+- Additional effects written by me (Christmas tree, Sine Wave, Random Stars, Breathe, Hue Breathe)
 - Making the entire project "production-quality" using a [printed circuit board](https://www.pcbway.com/project/shareproject/NodeMCU_DHT_Sensor_LED_Controller_Breakout_Board_v_1_1.html) to hold the components/wiring together and a [3d printed enclosure](https://www.thingiverse.com/thing:2690563) to make the controller look professional installed around the home.
 - Focusing on [openHAB](https://www.openhab.org) as the home automation control suite, since it is what I use.